 Below are news stories associated with the National Land Cover Database.

-EROS is central to the creation of the National Land Cover Database (NLCD), which is updated every two to three years and stands as the definitive land cover database for the United States.
+EROS is central to the creation of the National Land Cover Database (NLCD) which stands as the definitive land cover database for the United States.

 Specific map products include: